bloominstituteoftechnology/mongo-films/README.md

 Given a character id, (/api/characters/:id)

 * find the character and return it.
 * populate the character's homeworld.
+X
 * add a _movies_ property that should be an array of all the movies where the character appeared.

 Find all vehicles driven by a given character. (/api/characters/:id/vehicles)